pingxuan-hlju/MPGCN-DHT/README.md

 If you find this repository useful, please consider citing our paper:
 ```
 @inproceedings{
-xuan2022prcs,
+xuan2025MPGCN-DHT,
-title={Convolutional bi-directional learning and spatial enhanced attentions for lung tumor segmentation},
+title={MPGCN-DHT: A multi-perspective GCN and dynamic hypergraph-transformer feature learning model for CT segmentation},
-author={Ping Xuan and Bin Jiang and Hui Cui and Qiangguo Jin and Peng Cheng and Toshiya Nakaguchi and Tiangang Zhang and Changyang Li and Zhiyu Ning and Menghan Guo and Linlin Wang},
+author={Ping Xuan and Shengqiu Fang and Hui Cui and Qiangguo Jin and Zelong Xu and Tiangang Zhang},
-booktitle={Computer Methods and Programs in Biomedicine(under review)},
+booktitle={},
-year={2022}
+year={2025}
 }
 ```